electricallen/homelab-ansible/README.md

 ### Why ansible?
 Ansible enables rapid redeployment of services in the event of hardware or software failure.
 Since Ansible is state-based, it can also be used to fix configs that were inadvertantly edited.
-Its also fun to write!# homelab-ansible
+Its also fun to write!